aeternity/protocol/node/api/channels_api_usage.md

 an update request already includes the authentication of the disconnected client, the operation is allowed, and the responding FSM proceeds as if it had issued an authentication request and received a successful reply.

+If an existing client is already connected to the FSM then the old connection is killed if the provided `fsm_id` is correct.

 #### Example